chris-helmerson/NFL_salarycap_optimization/README.md

 ---
 # 6) Conclusions <a class="anchor" id="conc"></a>

-When provided with the the amount spent on each position group, player status and age, we are able to predict whether or not that team will have a high win percentage (75th percentile or above) with 96% accuracy!
+When provided with the amount spent on each position group, player status and age, we can predict whether or not that team will have a high win percentage (75th percentile or above) with 96% accuracy!

-Since that information is relatively easy to come by and control, our model should be immensly helpful in resolving our stakeholders business problem of maximizing win percentage.
+Since that information is relatively easy to come by and control, our model should be immensely helpful in resolving our stakeholders business problem of maximizing win percentage.

-Other conclusions we can draw from our research include the top three most postively correlated position group to regular season win percentage which are..
+Other conclusions we can draw from our research include the top three most positively correlated position group to regular season win percentage which are..

 - spending an average amount on receivers (.241)
 - spending a high amount on defensive line (.177)